omniscale/imposm3/docs/install.rst

 Binary
 ------

-There are no official releases, but you find development builds at <http://imposm.org/static/rel/>.
+`Binary releases are available at GitHub. <https://github.com/omniscale/imposm3/releases>`_

 These builds are for x86 64bit Linux and require *no* further dependencies.
-Download, untar and start `imposm3`.
+Download, untar and start ``imposm``.
+Binaries are compatible with Debian 8, Ubuntu 14.04 and SLES 12 (and newer versions).
+Older Imposm binaries (<=0.4) also support Debian 6, RHEL 6 and SLES 11.
+Older versions are available at `<http://imposm.org/static/rel/>`_.

 Source
 ------